 The Small Payment Institution [Polish: MIP] is a solution addressed to entrepreneurs who provide payment services within the scope of their business activity.
 It corresponds to all the activities that are necessary to maintain an account, such as depositing or withdrawing money, transferring funds or operating money orders.
 In the case of Small Payment Institution, the average monthly amount of such transactions cannot exceed 1 500 000 EUR per year.

-What is a Small Payment Institution [Polish MIP]?
+What is a Small Payment Institution in Poland [Polish MIP]?

 According to the statutory explanation, the Small Payment Institution may be defined as an entity – a natural person, legal person or an organizational unit that is not a legal person but to which the Act grants a legal capacity – that obtained an entry in the register of payment and electronic money institutions and conducts a business activity that provides any of the payment services other than initiating payment orders or accessing account information.

 A Small Payment Institution may be registered by a natural person, legal person (in such case we advise you to form a company in Poland) or an organizational unit that is not a legal person but to which the Act grants a legal capacity.
 A person managing the Small Paying Institution may not be legally convicted for a crime against the administration of justice, for an economic crime or fiscal offence.

 To operate in the form of a Small Payment Institution, an entrepreneur must first obtain an entry in the register of payment and electronic money institutions.
 It stems from the fact that the activity in the field of payment services constitutes a regulated activity according to the provisions of the Act on the Entrepreneurs’ Law.
 The register is kept by the Financial Supervision Authority [Polish: KNF].
 The entry is made at the request of the entrepreneur who intends to operate as the Small Payment Institution.

 What should be enclosed in the application for a Small Payment Institution’s registration?